 Fort Bragg authorities seek rape suspect

-FORT BRAGG — The Army Criminal Investigation Division is seeking to question a man in a rape investigation, a spokesman confirmed Monday.
+FORT BRAGG, N.C. — The Army Criminal Investigation Division is seeking to question a man in a rape investigation that happened on post, a spokesman confirmed Monday.

 The alleged incident was reported during the morning of Oct.
 11, in the parking lot of a gym on Armistead Road, Army CID spokesman Jeffrey Castro said.

-The suspect is described as 5 feet, 8 inches tall muscular-build man between 30 to 45 years old with a sleeve tattoo on his right arm.
+The suspect is described as 5 feet, 8 inches tall muscular-built man between 30 to 45 years old with a sleeve tattoo on his right arm.

 Authorities believe the man may be driving a dark-colored Nissan SUV.

-Note: *Editor’s Note: This article was published as part of a content-sharing agreement between Army Times and The Fayetteville Observer.